lowcam/PHAT-Python-CLI/README.md

 License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE v 3.0 - see the LICENSE file for details

 Acknowledgments